JamieSear/quiz-app/README.md

 Tuesday\
 Jamie -  Like everyone else, happy with progress so far.
 Will work on getting question to load up.
 No blockers so far\
 Anna - Enjoyed the first day, very happy with the progress so far.
 Will work on fetching data from the API.
 No Blockers today\
 Cindy - Yesterday we made great progress.
-We managed to fetch the data/ make data appear on the pages we want.
+We managed to fetch the data/ make some of the data appear on the pages we want.
 Today we will work on getting a single question on each page, a next button for the next question to appear/disappear.
 No blockers yet.\
 George - Pleased with work up to now, focusing on the redux side of the program today.
 No blockers

 Wednesday\
 Jamie - Managed to get one question to load but now need to focus on getting all questions to cycle through.
 This could be a potential blocker along with time\
 Anna - Struggled with getting the data to pass through but managed at the end.
 Will work on using the store and props to pass through to child components.
 Blockers: none\
-Cindy -  Yesterday we managed to fix that only one question appeared per page, made a “next questions”, managed to randomize the answer buttons and make the correct answer button return a score.
+Cindy -  Yesterday: managed to fix that only one question appeared per page, made a “next questions”, managed to randomize the answer buttons and make the correct answer button return a score.
 Today: will work on making the “next questions” button appear/disappear.
 Blockers: Time.
 Aiming to complete the main features before tomorrow.\
 George - Tried to get the questions to load one at a time yesterday so will have to work on that again today.
 Blockers are time with regards to the problem.

 Thursday\